theodi/R-projects/csv-stats/the_status_of_csvs_on_data.gov.uk.md

 ##### Figure 4.
 Co-occurrence of header names
 ![header-map](https://raw.github.com/theodi/R-projects/master/csv-stats/co-occurrence/top-headers-coocc.png)

 We took the 50 most popular header names and calculated how often they each appear together.
-The lines' thickness stands for the frequency of how often they appear together.
-For example, *Payscale Minimum* and *Payscale Maximum* are next to each other, which makes sense.
-A generic header name *Unit* appears in many files and has therefore stronger links to various others.
+The lines' thickness stands for the frequency of their co-occurence.
+For example, as we would expect, *Payscale Minimum* and *Payscale Maximum* are next to each other.
+A generic header name such as *Unit* appears in many files and has therefore stronger links to various others.

 The most common cluster is around *Expense Type* because many files document government spending.
-A typical "Spend over £25,000" CSV is very likely to have similar headers than listed in the previous table.
+A typical "Spend over £25,000" CSV is very likely to have similar headers as listed in the previous table.

 We also see an independent cluster around prosecutions.
 For example, the Crown Prosecution Service releases a lot of individual CSVs, which increases how many times they appear in our header analysis.

-##
+## Further research